generalui/hooks-for-redux/README.md

 ### Store Registry API

 Getting started, you can ignore the store registry.
-It's goal is to automatically manage creating your store and making sure all your code has access.
+Its goal is to automatically manage creating your store and making sure all your code has access.
 However, if you want to customize your redux store, it's easy to do (see the [custom middleware example](#example-custom-middleware) above).

 #### getStore